 How do I Become an Air Traffic Controller?

-Commercial and private planes are kept safe and on course to their destinations at all times an air traffic controller.
+Commercial and private planes are kept safe and on course to their destinations at all times by an air traffic controller.
 A professional air traffic controller’s job is often fast-paced, stressful, and demanding, and it necessitates a strong personality and a lot of self-assurance.
 To become an air traffic controller, a person must typically complete extensive educational and training requirements as well as pass both written and practical certification exams.
-Although requirements differ country, most countries expect a new professional to spend at least six years in classroom and practical training before becoming an air traffic controller.
+Although requirements differ by country, most countries expect a new professional to spend at least six years in classroom and practical training before becoming an air traffic controller.

 A four-year bachelor’s degree from a Federal Aviation Administration (FAA) accredited university or a combination of college work and practical experience in an aviation facility is usually required to become an air traffic controller in the United States.
 Students typically receive physics, aeronautics, and computer science instruction in the classroom, as well as hands-on training with flight simulators and real-world air traffic control equipment.
-In most other countries, prospective air traffic controllers are educated and trained government agencies similar to the FAA.
+In most other countries, prospective air traffic controllers are educated and trained by government agencies similar to the FAA.

 The most successful students are given the opportunity to take pre-employment exams after graduation in order to be considered for advanced training and entry-level jobs.
 The pre-employment test is a computer-based, comprehensive examination that can take up to eight hours to complete.
 A person who passes the test and receives positive recommendations from his or her school is eligible to apply for jobs and enroll in a 12-week FAA training program.
 A new air traffic controller learns about various FAA regulations and procedures during training, as well as practicing on simulators and becoming more familiar with equipment.